Academic Courses

 Instructor: Riccardo Venturi

-Modernist painting has been described as easel canvas, window, frieze, mural, portal, membrane, wall of light.
-In this incomplete archeology of surfaces, the screen has, however, rarely been evoked, even though it offers a twofold meaning, being at the same time an inscribed-on surface (as in the noun “screen”) and a barrier (as in the verb “to screen”).
-Our objective is precisely to shed new light on the history of American modernism through the idea of the screen.
-Keeping an open methodological stance that includes art history, critical theory, psychology, cultural, visual and media studies, and a multimedia approach that brings in painting, moving images and architecture, we will raise – among other issues – questions of perception, registration, spectatorship, spectacle and the spectacularization of exhibition conditions.
+The objective of this course was to shed new light on the history of American modernism through the idea of the screen.
+Keeping an open methodological stance that included art history, critical theory, psychology, cultural, visual and media studies, and a multimedia approach that brings in painting, moving images and architecture, the course raised questions of perception, registration, and the spectacularization of exhibition conditions.

 In collaboration with The George Washington University